 Yes, I agree that the unknown is scary and that is okay.
 Otherwise, knowledge will have no value because the feeling you get when you know what you do not know before is never the same as going over what you already know all over again.
 Courage can help you start the discovery process amid all fears or oppositions and take it even further than you originally envisioned.
 Ideas that have the potential to change norms, behaviors, culture, global business practices etc. initially appears as impossibilities, with many challenges or oppositions just before making the first move.
 You will certainly need a burst of courage if you want to actualize an unknown idea or concept in such a harsh business environment.

 Finally, acting is when you go to work by physically exploring the dark corners of the unknown to find solutions.
 It is when you channel your resources, with the full awareness of the risks and dangers involved, towards validating your ideas, thoughts or vision.
 It is very important because obtaining knowledge requires making a move in its direction.
-Being action-oriented involves having the internal drive to do what needs to be done to validate an idea, prove a concept, extend common knowledge or implement a new business model.
+Being action-oriented involves having the internal drive to do what needs to be done to validate an idea, prove a concept, add to knowledge or implement a new business model.

-Act by first writing down the unknown idea you want to explore; do a little research online on it to see if anything as such exist; speak to someone experienced in related field and secure their mentorship throughout the process; experiment to validate your idea or business model; seek for like minded individuals to work with, who is a natural risk taker and ready to commit to your vision; pitch to investors if you can’t finance initial production or sales process to potential customers; launch, scale and learn continuously to establish the new knowledge, concept, process, product or service.
+Act by first writing down the unknown idea you want to explore; do your research online and offline to see if anything as such exist or there are alternatives; speak to someone experienced in related field and secure their mentorship throughout the process; experiment to validate your idea or business model; seek for like minded individuals to work with, who is a natural risk taker and ready to commit to your vision; pitch to investors if you can’t finance initial production or sales process to potential customers; launch, scale and learn continuously to establish the new knowledge, concept, process, product or service.
 That is all it takes!